Here are some useful tips for improving your bonding program:

 ▣ Maximize Borrowing Capacity and/or Availability with Lending Institutions – “Wine and dine” all banks, bond companies, and other large creditors.
 The more capabilities available at one, the more others favorably view a contractor.

-▣ Place Risk Exposure to the Appropriate Party – Requiring larger subcontractors and suppliers provide bonds reduces both the contractor and bond company’s exposure, freeing up bonding capacity for another project.
+▣ Place Risk Exposure to the Appropriate Party – Requiring larger subcontractors and suppliers to provide bonds reduces both the contractor and bond company’s exposure, freeing up bonding capacity for another project.

 ▣ Reduce and/or Eliminate Project Underbillings – Whenever possible, especially at company fiscal year-end and other reporting periods.
 Surety bond companies would rather contractors utilize payments instead of a contractor’s working capital.

-▣ Increase Life Insurance of Owners – Surety bond companies value a properly funded plan that considers every possibility and increases money available in all possible scenarios.
+▣ Increase Life Insurance of Owners – Surety bond companies value a properly funded plan that considers every possibility and increases the money available in all possible scenarios.

-▣ Letters of Recommendation/Reference Letters – Experience is a key factor and bond companies can only recognize a contractor’s by verifying successfully completed projects.
+▣ Letters of Recommendation/Reference Letters – Experience is a key factor and bond companies can only recognize a contractor’s qualifications by verifying successfully completed projects.
 Get a reference letter on large and/or more complicated jobs.

 ▣ Additional Capital Investment – Financial resources are an increasingly important factor in the validity of your enterprise.
 Where a CPA might recommend profit minimization valuing your desires for tax objectives, bond companies advocate the opposite and prefer owners leave as much money in their company as possible.